microsoft/react-native-windows-samples/docs/XamlUIService-api-windows.md

 ### GetXamlRoot
 `static` [`XamlRoot`](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.XamlRoot) **`GetXamlRoot`**([`IReactPropertyBag`](IReactPropertyBag) properties)

-Retrieves XamlRoot for app.
+Retrieves the default [`XamlRoot`](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.XamlRoot) for the app.

 ### SetAccessibleRoot
 `static` void **`SetAccessibleRoot`**([`IReactPropertyBag`](IReactPropertyBag) properties, [`FrameworkElement`](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.FrameworkElement) accessibleRoot)

-Sets the [`Windows.UI.Xaml.FrameworkElement`](Windows#ui.xaml.frameworkelement) that will act as the default accessible element for the app.
-The element must be able to create an automation peer (see [`Windows.UI.Xaml.Automation.Peers.FrameworkElementAutomationPeer`](Windows#ui.xaml.automation.peers.frameworkelementautomationpeer)), or have a Landmark property set (see [`Windows.UI.Xaml.Automation.AutomationProperties.LandmarkTypeProperty`](Windows#ui.xaml.automation.automationproperties.landmarktypeproperty) Property).
+Sets the [`FrameworkElement`](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.FrameworkElement) that will act as the default accessible element for the app.
+The element must be able to create an automation peer (see [`FrameworkElementAutomationPeer`](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Automation.Peers.FrameworkElementAutomationPeer)), or have the Landmark type property set (see [`AutomationProperties.LandmarkTypeProperty`](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Automation.AutomationProperties.LandmarkTypeProperty)).
 This must be manually provided to the [`ReactInstanceSettings`](ReactInstanceSettings) when using XAML Islands to have access to functionality related to accessibility.